MDAnalysis/UserGuide/doc/source/preparing_releases_and_hotfixes.rst

 If everything works, you can now complete the release by:

 #.
-Creating a release on Github based on the newly created ``package-<version_number`` tag.
+Creating a release on GitHub based on the newly created ``package-<version_number>`` tag.

 #.
 Make sure you include relevant release notes, including any known issues and highlights for the release.

 #.
-Once published, the `deploy github action`_ will be triggered which will upload the source distributions / wheels to PyPI.
+Once published, the `deploy github action`_ will be triggered which will upload the source distributions and wheels to PyPI.

     #.
 If the `deploy github action`_ fails and no files have been uploaded, then restart the action.